SiaFoundation/fsd/CONTRIBUTING.md

 ## Fork the repository

-To get started, fork the `siapfsd` repository to your GitHub account.
+To get started, fork the `fsd` repository to your GitHub account.
 This will create a copy of the repository under your own account, allowing you to freely make changes without affecting the original project.